TPower2112/CISSP-Study-Guide/README.md

 - Penetration Testing
 - Software Development Lifecycle
 - Identity Access & Management (IAM) Provisioning Lifecycle

- # Visual Success
- - I wrote on paper, **"I will pass the CISSP on my first try!"**
- - I did this 10 times in the morning and in the evening.

 ## Post-Exam Reflections
 - Think like a Manager, not a techie.
 Follow the process!
 [Kelly Handerhan](https://www.youtube.com/watch?v=v2Y6Zog8h2A&t=90s&ab_channel=KellyHanderhan) was right!